Wandalen/wTools/module/experimental/config_hierarchy/docs/format/001_config_file_format.md

 ### Abstract

 Config files use YAML with two top-level sections: `metadata` (automatically managed by the crate) and `parameters` (user-defined key-value pairs).
 Only YAML is supported — JSON and TOML are not valid config file formats for this crate.
-The `file_ops` feature must be enabled for file reading and writing.
+The `file_ops` feature must be enabled for file reading and writing; YAML parsing is performed by the underlying YAML library layer.

-### Structure
+### Data Model

 ```yaml
 metadata: